-For example if you were to invest $100 each month in ABC stock, DCA would look something like this:
+An example of dollar-cost averaging: if you were to invest $100 each month in ABC stock, DCA would look something like this:

-In its simplest form dollar-cost averaging is a way to start investing without making a one-time lump sum payment into an investment.
-In addition it provides a methodology for lowering the average cost of your investment – like the shares of ABC stock shown above.
+In its simplest form dollar-cost averaging is a way to start investing without making a one-time lump sum investment.
+In addition, it provides a methodology for lowering the average cost of your investment.
+Like the shares of ABC stock shown above.

 Depending on your investment strategy, DCA may be an investment strategy you can leverage as part of your overall strategy.
 Here are the pros and cons of dollar-cost averaging.

 Investing can be a very emotional experience.
-Much of this is due to the fact that any form of investing requires risk, and that risk may involve you losing your money.
+Much of this is due to the fact that any form of investing requires risk.
+That risk may involve you losing your money.
 By taking a consistent and passive approach to investing (set it and forget it) DCA allows an investor to distance themselves from the fluctuations in the market that may create an enormous amount of anxiety.

 Unless you’re an avid investor, knowing when and when not to invest in a particular security can be like playing Russian roulette.
 Investing a large sum of money at the wrong time could prove to be a disaster.